 Experiment to See Which Novel Writing Ideas Can Fly

 There’s a reason people test drive cars and lie around on the beds in mattress shops.
 When you make a big investment, you want to feel right about it.
 You can’t know how a car will drive until you actually drive it.
-And you can’t know how a bed will feel until you relax on its mattress for a while.
+And you can’t know how a bed will feel until you relax on it for a while.
 And you definitely can’t know what your relationship with your novel will be like until you experiment with it.

 How do you experiment with novel writing?
 I’m so glad you asked.
 There’s a lot you can do.
 Start by brainstorming.
 Sketch a few characters.
-Poke around and see what kind of research this novel might demand.
+Poke around and see what kind of research this novel might require.
 Draft a few scenes.
 Write an outline.
 If you keep going through these motions and can’t shake your excitement, then you are finally . . .

 Writing Your Novel

 At this point, you’ve already started writing your novel.
 But suddenly, you’re not just writing a novel.
 You’re deeply, passionately, obsessively writing your novel.
 If a couple of weeks go by and you haven’t had time to write, you miss your characters.
-When you get stuck with a scene, you simply work on some other part of the story because you’re so obsessed.
+When you get stuck on a scene, you simply work on some other part of the story because you’re so obsessed.
 You have to fight the urge to tell everyone about how the story is coming along.
 Your trusted buddy, whom you bounce ideas off of, is starting to think you’re taking it all too seriously.
 “Maybe you should watch some television a couple nights a week,” he says, looking concerned.

 This is a story that’s captured your full attention.
 And that’s a good sign that it will capture the attention of readers.

 So no matter what, no matter how many ideas come and go, no matter how many drafts you discard, never give up.
-Just keep on writing!
+Just keep writing!

 Fiction writing is one of the most popular forms of creative writing.
-Everyone is trying to write some fiction, — novels, short stories, novelettes, novellas, micro-fiction, and even Twitter fiction.
+Everyone is trying to write some fiction — novels, short stories, novelettes, novellas, micro-fiction, and even Twitter fiction.
 Events like NaNoWriMo are becoming wildly popular.
 More and more novels are written every month.